 Then ABP released a workaround so that users could keep hiding ads on Facebook.

 Then Facebook released another update blocking ABP’s workaround.

 (And so on, and so on.)

-While the two companies are locked in a back-and-forth battle over the right to show (or block) ads, Facebook is also working on updates that make it easier to block ads natively.
+While the two companies are locked in a back-and-forth battle over the right to show (or block) ads, Facebook also has made it easier to block ads natively.